share424/mercari-shopper-agent/README.md

 2. If the limit is reached, the history is condensed.
 The last `3` messages are preserved, and a summary of the `recommendation_candidates` is injected into a new user prompt to maintain the most critical context for the next step.

 #### Structured Output
-To ensure reliable JSON parsing from the LLM's output, this project uses the [json-repair](https://github.com/mangiucugna/json_repair/) library.
-This robustly handles common formatting errors in the model's raw text, providing a reliable mechanism for working with structured data.
+At the time of implementation, Anthropic's Claude API lacked native structured output support, requiring a custom solution for parsing JSON responses.
+The project employs the [json-repair](https://github.com/mangiucugna/json_repair/) library to handle malformed JSON output from the LLM.
+This library automatically corrects common formatting issues in the model's raw text responses, ensuring consistent and reliable structured data extraction.

+While an alternative approach would be to leverage tool call arguments for structured output, the custom JSON parser was chosen for its simplicity and direct integration with the existing codebase.

 ### Stop Condition